 To quickly find the best dark-sky places around you, there's a fantastic website on the Internet called LightPollutionMap.info.
 Click it, use it, and find good astrophotography places near you.

 Oh, and take binoculars with you.
 Binoculars are a great first telescope for astronomy.
 Get binoculars, borrow, or buy - it doesn't matter.
 A good pair of binoculars is always a good thing to have.
 So take your binoculars with you, and explore the night sky like never before - check out constellations and interesting astronomy celestial objects.

 Tip number six - use a light pollution filter.

 So, the most basic astrophotography setup is a camera, a lens, and a tripod.
 But the first thing you should add to this setup is a light pollution filter.

 There are some different options available on the market; some are cheap, some are not cheap.
-You don't have to use the most pricey one, the cheap one also works well.
+You don't have to use the most pricey one; the cheap one also works well.

 Tip number seven - Moon is your enemy.

 Moon gives a lot of unwanted light, and you want to shoot your deep-sky astrophotography when there are moonless nights - no Moon at all.
 If there's a New Moon - it's OK, but other than that is a no-no for deep-sky astrophotography.
-To get the best imaging results, you want to skies be as dark as possible.
+To get the best imaging results, you want the skies to be as dark as possible.

 8. Vintage Lenses